Personal Injury Lawyers in Cleveland, OH Answer YOUR Questions

-Personal injury lawyers usually work on a contingency fee basis, meaning that a client won’t pay anything up front and the lawyer or law firm will advance the costs of the case.
-If any money is recovered, either through a settlement or a successful trial judgement, the attorney will take a percentage (between 33.3 percent to 40 percent).
+Personal injury lawyers usually work on a contingency fee basis, meaning that a client won’t pay anything upfront and the lawyer or law firm will advance the costs of the case.
+If any money is recovered, either through a settlement or a successful trial judgment, the attorney will take a percentage (between 33.3 percent to 40 percent).

 Why do personal injury lawyers work on a contingency fee basis?

 Under a contingency fee agreement, your attorney agrees to handle your personal injury without asking for any money upfront, and you agree to remit a certain percentage of any compensation you receive.
 Because some personal injury cases have a high expense (for example, medical malpractice cases or product liability cases can sometimes cost hundreds of thousands of dollars), a contingency arrangement makes it possible for injured parties without extensive financial resources to hire an attorney, while providing more incentive for an attorney to recover as much as possible without any risk to you.

 The insurance company is offering me a settlement.
 Should I take it?

 That depends on a number of factors.
 While you ultimately make the final decision, if you have retained an attorney, speak with your lawyer about your options.
 Our motor vehicle accident lawyers begin negotiating your claim only after you have recovered from your injuries as much as possible after an accident—that way there is a comprehensive understanding of the extent of your injuries, and all associated medical costs in the event that healthcare providers or Medicare need to be reimbursed from a settlement.
 You also need to weigh the pros and cons of continuing to litigate your case in hopes of a better offer.